kamarygillespie4/code-refactor/README.md

 - In order to make the site more accesible, alt attributes were added to each image.
 ## Changes to CSS
 - The first thing I noticed in CSS was that there was a lot of repetitive code so I made sure each set of code only appeared once; in order for this to be compatible with the HTML, I had to reassign some of the class attributes.
-- I also just tried to generally simplify the code as much as I could by removing uneccesary selectors.
+- I also just tried to generally simplify the code as much as I could by removing uneccesary selectors -
 ## Screenshot of Working Webpage

 ![Screenshot of working webpage](assets/images/workingwebpage.jpg)